 No matter what causes dry eyes, using makeup can make them worse.
 You should know which products to avoid and how to properly apply makeup to preserve tears.

-Certain makeup products can irritate your eyes and thin out your tear film.
-Here are some tips for choosing the best product if you have dry eyes:
+Certain makeup products can irritate your eyes.
+Here are tips for choosing the best product if you have dry eyes:

-- Consider using an eyelash curler instead of mascara.
+- Use an eyelash curler instead of mascara.

-- Avoid makeup removers that have oil or parabens.
+- makeup removers that have oil or parabens.

 Many eye makeup products come in contact with the membrane covering your eyeball.
 This is also called your tear film.